Endomorphisms of the lattice of epigroup varieties: Preliminaries

 c)\,$\longrightarrow$\,b) If the identity $u=v$ is mixed then the required assertion is obvious.
 Suppose that the identity $u=v$ is heterotypical.
 We may assume that there is some letter $x$ that occurs in the word $u$ but does not occur in the word $v$.
 We substitute $\overline x$ to $x$ in $u=v$.
 As a result, we obtain a mixed identity.

 The implication b)\,$\longrightarrow$\,a) follows from Corollary~\ref{finite index}. \end{proof}

 Suppose that an identity $u=v$ holds in the variety $\var_E\Sigma$.
-In view of the generally known universal algebraic considerations, this identity may be obtained from the set of identities $\Sigma\cup\Delta$ by using a finite number of the following operations:
+In view of the generally known universal-algebraic considerations, this identity may be obtained from the set of identities $\Sigma\cup\Delta$ by using a finite number of the following operations:

 $\bullet$ swap of the left and the right part of the identity,

 $\bullet$ equating of two words that are equal to the same word,

 $\bullet$ side-by-side multiplication of two identities,